tbliss1/kentstateatc.github.com/index.md

 ---
 layout: hero
-title: Welcome to the Kent State Air Traffic Control Association
+title: Welcome to the Kent State Air Traffic Control Organization
 ---
 # A message from the founders